holacracyone/Holacracy-Constitution/Appendix-A.md

 _The Lead Link also holds all un-delegated Circle-level Domains and Accountabilities._

 ### Rep Link

+**Purpose:**
-**Purpose:** _Within the Super-Circle, the Rep Link holds the Purpose of the Sub-Circle; within the Sub-Circle, the Rep Link’s Purpose is:_ Tensions relevant to process in the broader Organization channeled out and resolved.
+Tensions relevant to process in the broader Circle channeled out and resolved.

 **Accountabilities:**

-- Removing constraints within the broader Organization that limit the Sub-Circle
-- Seeking to understand Tensions conveyed by people filling Roles in the Sub-Circle, and discerning those appropriate to process in the Super-Circle
+- Seeking to understand Tensions conveyed by Role-fillers within the represented Role or Circle
+- Discerning Tensions appropriate to process within the Circle that holds the represented Role or Circle
+- Processing Tensions within the broader Circle to remove constraints on the represented Role or Circle

 ### Facilitator